ShivamMitra/RAG-Document-Q-A-Chatbot/README.md

 Ask questions and see retrieval + answer output.

 - Project B (Q&A + Conversation Chatbot):
-  Navigate into 4.1-RAG+Q&A+Conversation/4.1-RAG Q&A Conversation, then launch the chat interface.
+  Navigate into RAG Q&A Conversation, then launch the chat interface.
 E.g.:
   ```bash
   python chat_bot.py
 The system keeps session context and allows follow-up questions.